conradev/YikYakAPI/README.md

 This is a Python implementation of the private Yik Yak API.

-It can easily be shadow banned because it does not mimic iOS device requests 100% (but it theoreitcally could) and it doesn't generate real-looking locations (but it theoretically could).
+It can easily be shadow banned because it does not mimic iOS device requests 100% (but it theoretically could) and it doesn't generate real-looking locations (but it theoretically could).

 ## Example Usage